haymizrachi/haymizrachi.github.io/_posts/2024-11-24-stored-xss-takeover.md

 ---
 layout:     post
-title:      How Stored XSS Can Lead to Admin Takeover
+title:      From XSS Vulnerability to Full Admin Access
 date: 2024-11-24 12:00
 summary:    A Real-World Case Study, How I Took Over an Entire Application Using a Classic XSS Vulnerability.
 categories: security